kamuz/top-wordpress/readme.md

 * Simply Show IDs - adds a new column at the right side of the WordPress table that displays entry IDs
 * [Video PopUp](https://wordpress.org/plugins/video-popup/) - display YouTube or Vimeo video in PopUp
 * [Ajax Load More](https://wordpress.org/plugins/ajax-load-more/) - infinite scroll plugin for lazy loading posts, single posts, pages, comments and more with Ajax powered queries
+* [Contact Form 7](https://wordpress.org/plugins/contact-form-7/) - manage multiple contact forms and you can customize the form and the mail contents flexibly with simple markup
+* [WordPress GitHub Sync](https://wordpress.org/plugins/wp-github-sync/) - sync content with a GitHub repository

 ## Page Builder and widgets

 * Visual Composer - most popular page builder
 * Widgetkit - an easy-to-use widget creator

-## Custom Post Type
+## Custom Post Type and Metaboxes

-* [MB Custom Post Type](https://wordpress.org/plugins/mb-custom-post-type/) - helps you to create and manage custom post types and custom taxonomies easily by providing an easy-to-use interface in the admin area
 * [Advanced Custom Fields](https://wordpress.org/plugins/advanced-custom-fields/) - custom fields to your site with custom meta boxes that your users can effortlessly input data into
+* [GenerateWP](https://generatewp.com/generator/) - the easiest and the fastest way to create custom and high quality code for your WordPress project using the latest WordPress coding standards and API's

 ## Images